pietro-coretto/demo-qcluster/README.md

 ## CONTENTS

-The demo is based on small real dataset (the `banknote` dataset).
-First, we give a  simple case, then we inroduce to the advanced use of software.
-Hence, the walkthrough is in two parts.

-- Part I is a five-call recipe for a first use.

-- Part II is for the reader who wants to build the candidate list, bring in methods the package does not implement, reduce a long list before spending time on it, and control the ranking and selection rules.

 - **[`demo.md`](demo.md)** — the walkthrough, with all code, output and figures.
   Read it here in the browser; nothing needs to be installed.